farcasterxyz/protocol/docs/SPECIFICATION.md

 3. `hash_scheme` is a currently valid hashing scheme
 4. `signature` is the signed output of `hash` using the `signature_scheme` and the `signer`
 5. `signature_scheme` is a valid scheme permitted by the MessageType
-6. `signer` is a valid public key or ethereum address used to produce the signature
+6. `signer` is a valid public key or Ethereum address used to produce the signature

 ### Hashing

-Messages are hashed by serializing the `data` protobuf into bytes using ts-proto and passing the bytes through a hashing function to obtain a digest.
+Messages must be hashed by serializing the `data` protobuf into bytes using ts-proto and passing the bytes through a hashing function to obtain a digest.
 The valid hashing schemes are:

 - `BLAKE3`: A 160-bit [Blake3](https://github.com/BLAKE3-team/BLAKE3-specs) hash digest.